Amulya2823/Fresh-Feasts/README.md

 ✅Error Handling & 404 Page : Even in the rare event of a hiccup, we've got you covered with our informative 404 page.

-✅Fully Responsive : Whether you're on a smartphone, tablet, or desktop, "Fresh Feasts" adapts seamlessly to your screen size.

 ## How to Use

 1. Clone the repo